 The trend seems to be particularly popular for girls' names.
 In 2014 over 1,200 baby girls in England and Wales were given hyphenated baby names - compared to just 260 in the year 2000.
 In fact, one in six parents chose a double-barrelled name for their baby girl.

 Although it's stronger with names for girls, the trend certainly doesn't exclude boys, as the number of boys given double-barrelled names in the UK is now around 10 times as great as it was in the 90s.

-The most popular hyphenated names of last year were Amelia-Rose, Lily-May, Billie-Jo, Esmae-Rose, Dolly-Rose and Summer-Rose.
+The most popular pairing name is as an absolute classic: Rose, with the most popular hyphenated names of the year being listed as Amelia-Rose, Lily-May, Billie-Jo, Esmae-Rose, Dolly-Rose and Summer-Rose.

 At the time, baby name expert and author Laura Wattenberg pointed out that the trend for double-barrel baby names was rather UK-centric.

 'This is absolutely a British trend.
 It is not a trend in North America, it's not a trend in Australia,' she told the Telegraph.
 'It is one of a couple of ways in which UK naming trends are totally charting their own direction from the rest of the English-speaking world.'

 Tempted by a double-barrelled name for your baby?
 Here are some of our favourite options for both boys and girls - but many of the second names will work well with any first names you already have in mind...

 Double-barrelled names for girlsAmelia-Rose